Work for the Department of Revenue

 - Work experience may include appraisal, assessment, auditing, accounting, banking, data entry, bookkeeping, records management, customer service or a real estate related field.

-- Must pass the department’s CORE Assessment training, within the first year of employment.
+- You must pass the department’s CORE Assessment training, within the first year of employment.

 - Other combinations of education and experience will be evaluated on an individual basis.